Expanding opportunities in our retail value chain

-We want to help women in our distribution network address the factors that can hold them back – such as a lack of training and skills, lack of childcare or social attitudes – while improving their access to markets, information and financing.
-We do this directly, or in partnership with civil society organisations, governments or financial institutions.
+We want to help women throughout our distribution network address the factors that can hold them back – such as a lack of training and skills, lack of childcare, social attitudes, or financial exclusion – while improving their access to markets, information and financing.
+We do this directly through our programmes, or in partnership with civil society organisations, governments or financial institutions.

 Potential increase in income if gender gaps in employment are addressed

 Research shows that by narrowing the gender gap in employment in emerging markets, income per capita could rise by as much as 20% by 2030.1 By creating opportunities for employment and entrepreneurship, and addressing gender barriers, we can help women grow their businesses and gain greater control over their incomes.
 At the same time, they're helping us build stronger supply chains, distribution networks and markets as part of our drive to create a truly inclusive business.